Harman Kardon: Company founders

+First products

-In the 1950s Harman Kardon designed some of the first high fidelity audio products that initiated the modern consumer high fidelity business.
+Harman Kardon designed and produced some of the first high fidelity audio products in the 1950s.
 The company's first product was an FM tuner.

-The integrated receivers (with a tuner, preamplifier and power amplifier) was an attempt to create, improve and produce high fidelity performance in a single unit.
+Early integrated receivers (with a tuner, preamplifier and power amplifier) were an attempt to create, improve and produce high fidelity performance in a single unit.
 Integrated receivers were not a novel concept as Scott Radio Laboratories had manufactured such items in the late 1930s.

-One year after its founding, in 1954, Harman Kardon introduced their first compact size high fidelity receiver, the Festival D1000.